Roachns/Surfs-Up/README.md

 ## Step 1 - Data Engineering
 The climate data for Hawaii is provided through two CSV files.
 Start by using Python and Pandas to inspect the content of these files and clean the data.
--Create a Jupyter Notebook file called data_engineering.ipynb and use this to complete all of your Data Engineering tasks.
+- Create a Jupyter Notebook file called data_engineering.ipynb and use this to complete all of your Data Engineering tasks.

--Use Pandas to read in the measurement and station CSV files as DataFrames.
+- Use Pandas to read in the measurement and station CSV files as DataFrames.

--Inspect the data for NaNs and missing values.
+- Inspect the data for NaNs and missing values.
 You must decide what to do with this data.

--Save your cleaned CSV files with the prefix clean_.
+- Save your cleaned CSV files with the prefix clean_.